bergesinstitute/graf-method/book-1-unit-2.md

 Here are the interrogative pronouns:

-    Qué –What
+    Qué -What

-    Dónde – Where
+    Dónde - Where

-    Cuándo – When
+    Cuándo - When

-    Cómo – How
+    Cómo - How

-    Quién – Who
+    Quién - Who

-    Cuánto – How much/how many
+    Cuánto - How much/how many

-    Por qué – Why
+    Por qué - Why

-    Cuál – Which
+    Cuál - Which

 They all have an accent (´) on their strong syllable.